TwitchLib/TwitchLib/README.md

 **PLEASE check the "Dev" build before doing a PR if master does not have a feature your looking for.**

 ## About
 TwitchLib is a powerful C# library that allows for interaction with various Twitch services.
-Currently supported services are: chat and whisper, API's (v5(deprecated), helix, undocumented, and third party), PubSub event system, and Twitch Extensions.
+Currently supported services are: chat and whisper, API's (v5(deprecated), helix, undocumented, and third party), EventSub, and Twitch Extensions.
 Below are the descriptions of the core components that make up TwitchLib.

 Talk directly with us on Discord. https://discord.gg/8NXaEyV

 * **[TwitchLib.Client](https://github.com/TwitchLib/TwitchLib.Client)**: Handles chat and whisper Twitch services.
 Complete with a suite of events that fire for virtually every piece of data received from Twitch.
 Helper methods also exist for replying to whispers or fetching moderator lists.
 * **[TwitchLib.Api](https://github.com/TwitchLib/TwitchLib.Api)**: Complete coverage of v5(deprecated), and Helix endpoints.
 The API is now a singleton class.
 This class allows fetching all publicly accessible data as well as modify Twitch services like profiles and streams.
-* **[TwitchLib.PubSub](https://github.com/TwitchLib/TwitchLib.PubSub)**: Supports all documented Twitch PubSub topics as well as a few undocumented ones.
 * **[TwitchLib.Extension](https://github.com/TwitchLib/TwitchLib.Extension)**: EBS implementation for validating requests, interacting with extension via PubSub and calling Extension endpoints.
 * **[TwitchLib.Unity](https://github.com/TwitchLib/TwitchLib.Unity)**: Unity wrapper system for TwitchLib to allow easy usage of TwitchLib in Unity projects!
-* **[TwitchLib.Webhook](https://github.com/TwitchLib/TwitchLib.Webhook)**: Implements ASP.NET Core Webhook Receiver with TwitchLib.
-[Requires DotNet Core 2.1+]
+* **[TwitchLib.EventSub.Webhooks](https://github.com/TwitchLib/TwitchLib.EventSub.Webhooks)**: EventSub implementation via webhooks for ASP.NET Core.
+* **[TwitchLib.EventSub.Websockets](https://github.com/TwitchLib/TwitchLib.EventSub.Websockets)**: EventSub implementation via websocket.
 ## Features
 * **TwitchLib.Client**:
     * Send formatted or raw messages to Twitch